 Yes, you can change your Personal Identification Number (PIN) at any of our branches or ATMs, or other participating ATMs on THE EXCHANGE® and ACCULINK® networks.
 This option is now part of the main screen menu on each ATM.

 - What account will my point-of-sale purchases be debited from?

 All transactions using your Access Card will automatically debit your primary chequing or savings account.

 - Are there any service charges for using my Access Card at an ATM or for a purchase?

-You won’t be charged an ATM surcharge at any of 4,000 THE EXCHANGE® Network or ACCULINK® ding-free machines across Canada.
+You won’t be charged an ATM surcharge at any of over 4,500 THE EXCHANGE® Network or ACCULINK® ding-free machines across Canada.
 Some of the institutions that are part of this ding-free network include ATMS at any credit union, HSBC, Canadian Western Bank, National Bank, and Mac’s, Couche-Tard and Circle K locations.
 Banking transaction fees may apply, however, depending on your account features.
 There is no fee for using your Access Card to make purchases at a point-of-sale terminal.

 - Is there a fee to replace my card?

 Yes, there is a fee of $8 to replace your BlueShore Financial Access Card.

 - What is the purpose of the chip that is embedded in the Access Card?